 Never punish your puppy for peeing on the floor.
-He is going to have accidents so do be patient.
+He is going to have accidents, so do be patient.
 If you yell, punish him or make a big fuss, he will only learn to be afraid to go potty in front of you.
-Use a neutralizing cleaner – non-ammonia based, like Nature’s Miracle to clean the area thoroughly.
+Use a neutralising cleaner – non-ammonia based, like Nature’s Miracle to clean the area thoroughly.

 Remember to be patient and praise your puppy whenever he does anything right.
-I can’t say enough about consistency though when it comes to training.
-While the rules for housebreaking any breed of dog are pretty much the same, consistency is the key for Jack Russell housebreaking.
+I can’t say enough about consistency, though, regarding training.
+While the rules for housebreaking any dog breed are pretty much the same, consistency is the key for Jack Russell housebreaking.

-If you don’t set boundaries immediately upon arrival in your home, you’re in for big trouble.
-All dogs, especially Jack Russell’s, do well with guidelines.
+If you don’t set boundaries immediately upon arrival in your home, you’re in big trouble.
+All dogs, especially Jack Russells, do well with guidelines.

-From day one of training you must establish that you are the benevolent leader of the pack.
+From day one of training, you must establish that you are the benevolent leader of the pack.
 Notice I used the word benevolent.
-Jack Russell Terriers will not stand for any kind of abuse, yelling, hitting, or harsh punishment.
+Jack Russell Terriers will not stand for abuse, yelling, hitting, or harsh punishment.

-No yelling at your JRT as this can lead to aggressive behavior, or make them timid and cowering – two extreme dispositions you really need to avoid.
-Reward good behavior during training and if at any stage you feel you are running out of patience finish training for the day and try again later.
+No yelling at your JRT as this can lead to aggressive behaviour or make them timid and cowering – two extreme dispositions you need to avoid.
+Reward good behaviour during training, and if at any stage you feel you are running out of patience, finish training for the day and try again later.

 Don’t get me wrong, Jack loves his crate – but only when he chooses to go in it.
 When training a Jack Russell Terrier, you need to use whatever method will get your dog to calm down.
 So when he doesn’t calm down, I tell him, “Time to go in the crate,” and he immediately stops jumping on my guests.

-Jack Russell Terrier training requires reading your dog properly.
-Understanding what makes your dog tick, will go a long way in being able to control him.
+Jack Russell Terrier training requires reading your dog correctly.
+Understanding what makes your dog tick will go a long way in being able to control him.

 A Warning About Time Outs

-Don’t yell at your dog or shake your finger at him calling him a “bad dog” once he’s in his crate.
+Don’t yell at your dog or shake your finger at him, calling him a “bad dog” once he’s in his crate.
 Simply pick him up, and put him in his crate when he’s misbehaving.
 Then let him sit in his crate quietly or until he calms down.
-By not yelling at him after he’s in his crate, he’ll still associate his crate as a safe haven.
+He’ll still associate his crate by not yelling at him after he’s in his crate as a haven.
 It works like a charm for me.

 Training can be challenging, especially for a puppy!
-Remember, you’re asking him to do things that go contrary to his nature.
+Remember, you’re asking him to do things contrary to his nature.
 Jack Russell puppies (as do adult JRTs) have tons of energy.
-So asking him to control his natural instincts is hard for a baby.
+So asking him to control his instincts is hard for a baby.
 Here’s where praise comes in.